Estate Planning Tips for Individuals

 - Organize yourself.
 This means you should ensure your personal information, especially your financial information (i.e. bank and investment accounts and contract numbers, insurance policies, tax information, etc.), is up to date and stored somewhere safe that your family, beneficiaries, attorney, or financial advisor can access in the event of your passing.

 - Update your will.
 Make sure your will reflects your current intentions.
-If you do not have a will, contact us to can steer you in the right direction for getting one drafted.
+If you do not have a will, contact us to steer you in the right direction for getting one drafted.

 - Double-check the names.
 Ensure that you have selected and currently identified who you want as an executor for your estate.
 Also, ensure all beneficiaries are on your list and their designations are listed correctly.